neil-ac/property-hunter/README.md

 ### Email Capabilities - Resend MCP Server

-The [Resend MCP Server](https://github.com/resend/mcp-send-email) enables your agent to compose and send emails directly.
+The [Resend MCP Server](https://github.com/neil-ac/send-email-mcp) enables your agent to compose and send emails directly using the [Resend](https://resend.com) email API.

 **What the agent can do:**
 - Send plain text and HTML emails